aurajs/aura/README.md

 ```shell
 grunt build
 ```
-in the same directory where the grunt.js file lies.
+somewhere in the project directory.

 ### Why A Developer Preview?